 In Berghuis v.
 Thompkins, the Court held that the defendant’s remaining mostly silent for over 2.5 hours during a custodial investigation was not sufficient to invoke the right against self incrimination and the few monosyllabic statements he did make could be used against him at trial.
 In Salinas v.
 Texas, the defendant participated in a non-custodial voluntary interview with police and answered their questions for most of that interview, but when asked whether the shells found at the crime scene would match his shotgun, he remained silent.
 The video of his silent reaction to that question was used against him at trial and the Supreme Court ruled that this did not violate his 5th Amendment right against self incrimination.

 These rulings show that the Supreme Court has firmly established the invocation requirement for both non-custodial and custodial situations.
 Even after Miranda Warnings have been issued, it is still necessary to verbally assert your 5th amendment right against self incrimination.
 The Court has not answered whether a defendant’s silence in a non-custodial situation is admissible where the defendant has verbally asserted his right.
 To be safe, the best advice is to verbally assert your right to remain silent when being questioned by police, whether in custody or not.

 The simplest way to do this is to say, “I invoke my 5th Amendment rights.”
 Then, do not answer any questions.
 Your next step should be to contact a criminal defense attorney.
 The Coon Law Firm is ready and willing to answer your questions.
-Call us today for a free consultation.
+Call us today for a consultation.